 And so they did, Asuka pulling her companion.

 "please don't pull me"

-Hesitating for a moment, Asuka, against her better judgement, let Shinji go, "fine."
+Hesitating for a moment, Asuka, against her better judgement, let Shinji go, making sure to frown.

 As Shinji pulled up to her side, Asuka cocked her head to the left, head butting Shinji's shoulder a tad more softly now.